internetimagery/barcode-beep/README.md

 Please feel free to use it!
 If you have little ones that it might benefit, or if you enjoy pretending to shop yourself (no judging)!

+Just load the above link on a phone / tablet and have at it!

 Also feel free to pull/merge request.
 So long as things remain pretty simple, there is a lot that could be improved.

 Beep sound courtesy of https://freesound.org/